fp-cybrilla/fp-cybrilla.github.io/content/general-topics/Circulars.md

 | half-yearly | 3 | Currently, limit applicable for systematic plan only |
 | yearly | 3 | Currently, limit applicable for systematic plan only |

 1. FP will mark a purchase plan as cancelled automatically if the plan is systematic and the number of consecutive failed\skipped instalments is more than the limit suggested by SEBI.
 Purchase plan will also have a cancellation_code to indicate the same i.e cancellation_code - skipped_installment_limit_exceeded

 2. FP will take care of these changes, and you do not need to make any change at your end.

 3. We recommend you to make a note of these limits if you are skipping installments from your front end application.

 4. More importantly, we recommend you to keep the investors informed about auto cancellation of the plans via notifications every-time an installment is skipped\failed or when the plan is cancelled due to consecutive installment failures.

-2. Capture reasons for cancelling an SIP
+### 2. Capture reasons for cancelling an SIP

 As per SEBI circular SEBI/HO/OW/IMD/IMD-SEC1/P/2024/270/1 dated 3rd January 2024, AMCs are required to ensure capturing proper reasons for cancellation of a purchase plan.
 This change is expected to be live by April 1st, 2024.

-Changes in FP
+### Changes in FP

 FP has introduced a new attribute “cancellation_code” while cancelling a purchase plan.
 This attribute will be optional input for the cancel API until March 31st 2024, and will be made mandatory on April 1st 2024.
 Note the change in the cancel purchase plan API endpoint /v2/mf_purchase_plans/:id/cancel will be decommissioned on April first and new endpoint /v2/mf_purchase_plans/cancel will be active

-Affected API endpoints
+### Affected API endpoints
-Purchase plan API endpoint - POST /v2/mf_purchase_plans/:id/cancel SIP API endpoint - PATCH /api/oms/investment_accounts/:id/orders/sips/:id
+`Purchase plan API endpoint` - POST /v2/mf_purchase_plans/:id/cancel

+`SIP API endpoint` - PATCH /api/oms/investment_accounts/:id/orders/sips/:id

-Allowed cancellation codes
+### Allowed cancellation codes

       amount_not_available
       investment_returns_not_as_expected